Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Just like any sickness, you can spread germs to other people if you cough or sneeze.
 The germs stay inside the mask and don’t spread to others.

 Some people can get very sick because their body can’t fight the virus as well.
-Wearing a mask can help protect you from the germs that make you sick.
+Wearing a mask can help protect you and others from germs.

 It is true the virus can make you very sick, but that doesn’t happen very often.
 Most children who get sick just have a few symptoms, like a cold or the flu.
 People who are very sick go to the hospital so they can have extra care.
 We don’t want you to be afraid, and there are lots of things that can keep us from getting sick, like handwashing and staying away from big crowds.